johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Done: Generate a qr-code when a message is signed so that it can be passed out of the pi.
 Also load modified MEW onto my phone so that I can generate a qr-code for a signed message and pass it into the brick.

-Add PGP Messaging utility where encrypted messages are passed in and out  of the device using QR-Code.
+Add GPG Encrypted Messaging utility where encrypted messages are passed in and out of the device using QR-Code.
 We will need this so that people can send private keys via email.
 Maybe even something that allows the exchange of encrypted messages on the block chain.
 This should not be too costly if only encrypted private keys are being exchanged this way.
-In this way, an email account is not even required - only access to MEW online some other means of interacting with smart contracts in order to get the encrypted message and convert it to a QR-Code scanning into the secure brick.
+In this way, an email account is not even required - only access to MEW online some other means of interacting with smart contracts in order to get the encrypted message and convert it to a QR-Code scanning into the PrivateKeyVault.

 Add a native way to associate a photograph with a with public addresses for use as an additional blockie.
 This will prevent sending ether to the wrong address when selecting public addresses from lists or better from a database on the pi.
 Doing this defeats an attack where different addresses might produce similar looking blockies.
 But the biggest advantage will be to keep users from getting confused between different accounts that they normally use.
 I understand that accounts can now be associated with human friendly names but not every account will have this so overall, I think this will be well worth doing.